in-silico/judge-bot/README.md

 docker pull jhonber/debian
 ```

-If everithing went ok you will see something like this
+If everything went ok you will see something like this

 ```
 root@a4be6542f399:/#